Changing Places

-Changing Places (1975) is the first "campus novel" by British novelist David Lodge.
+Changing Places is a campus novel by British writer and academic David Lodge, published by Secker and Warburg in 1975.
 The subtitle is "A Tale of Two Campuses", and thus a literary allusion to Charles Dickens' A Tale of Two Cities.
-It is the first novel in a trilogy, followed by Small World (1984) and Nice Work (1988), in which several of the same characters reappear.
+The other novels in what came to be referred to as The Campus Trilogy are Small World (1984) and Nice Work (1988), in which several of the same characters reappear.
+In the year of its publication, Changing Places was winner of the Hawthornden Prize and The Yorkshire Post Fiction Prize.

 Synopsis

 Changing Places is a comic novel with serious undercurrents.
-It tells the story of the six-month academic exchange between fictional universities in Rummidge (modelled on Birmingham in England) and Plotinus, in the state of Euphoria (modelled on Berkeley in California).
+It tells the story of a six-month academic exchange between fictional universities in the English industrial city of Rummidge, and Plotinus, in the fictional US state of Euphoria.
 The two academics taking part in the exchange are both aged 40, but appear at first to otherwise have little in common, mainly because of the differing academic systems of their native countries.

-The English participant, Philip Swallow, is a very conventional and conformist British academic and somewhat in awe of the American way of life.
-By contrast the American, Morris Zapp, is a top-ranking American professor who only agrees to go to Rummidge because his wife agrees to postpone long-threatened divorce proceedings on condition that he move out of the marital home for six months.
-Zapp is at first both contemptuous of, and amused by, what he perceives as the amateurism of British academe.
+The English participant, Philip Swallow, is a conventional and conformist academic without a publication to his name and somewhat in awe of the American way of life.
+By contrast, his counterpart, Morris Zapp, is a top-ranking American professor whose only motive for going to the unprestigious Rummidge is that his wife agrees to postpone long-threatened divorce proceedings on condition that he moves out of the marital home for six months.
+Zapp is at first both contemptuous of, and amused by, what he perceives as the amateurism of British academe and horrified by the local weather after the Pacific Climate of his home state.

-As the exchange progresses, Swallow and Zapp find that they begin to fit in surprisingly well to their new environments.
-In the course of the story, each man has an affair with the other's wife.
-Before that, Swallow sleeps with Zapp's daughter Melanie, without realising who she is.
-She takes up with a former undergraduate student of his, Charles Boon.
+As the exchange progresses, Swallow and Zapp find that they begin to fit in surprisingly well with their new environments.
+Zapp, used to the radicalism of Plotinus students, quickly sorts out the student unrest at Rummidge and almost becomes the stand-in for the geriatric head of the English Department.
+Swallow, through the accident of a brief imprisonment, becomes a spokesperson for the students at Plotinus.
+In the course of the story, too, each man has a brief affair with the other's wife.
+Before that, Swallow has slept with Melanie, Zapp's daughter by a previous wife, without realising who she is.
+Eventually Melanie takes up with a former undergraduate student of Swallow's, Charles Boon.

-Swallow and Zapp even consider remaining permanently.
-The book ends with the two couples convened in a New York hotel room to decide their fates.
-The novel ends without a clear-cut decision, though the sequel Small World: An Academic Romance, reveals that Swallow and Zapp returned to their home countries and domestic situations.
+By the end, Swallow and Zapp even consider remaining permanently where they are.
+In the novel's last section, the two couples convene in a New York hotel room to decide their future.
+The novel ends without a clear-cut decision, though the sequel, Small World: An Academic Romance, reveals that Swallow and Zapp returned to their home countries and domestic situations.